definecoder/definecoder.github.io/STL/set.md

         cout << endl ;

         return 0;
     }
     ```
     **OUTPUT :**
-    ```
+    ```cpp
     The Elements of the set are :
     11 23 45
     ```
     So, You can print or access the elemets of a set using iterator.
     - _**Special Format of C++11**_ : This mathod is very easy to use and I prefer to use this type.
 Because, almost all the datatypes or STL containers support this type of iteration or traversal through the set or any container.
 Lets see the code to see the implementation :
     ```cpp
     #include <iostream>
     #include <set>